 Better for the Planet

-The textile industry is not only a dark place for workers, but destructive to our planet and environment as well.
+The textile industry is not only a dark place for workers, but destructive to our planet and environment as well, especially when you compare organic cotton to conventional cotton.
 For starters, conventional cotton takes 90% more water to grow than organic cotton.
 Water is wasted and often goes untreated, causing chemical runoff and destruction to area wildlife.

 Conventional cotton is also treated with some of the most harmful pesticides known to man, creating a breeding ground for things like cancer, infertility and neurological disorders.
 Here are just a few ways GOTS is protecting the planet and its people from devastation.